netblue30/firejail/README.md

 All profiles include /etc/firejail/globals.local for persistent customizations across all applications.
 For example, you can set here a global DNS "dns 8.8.8.8".
 The file is not overwritten during software install.

-**The following BitTorrent clients have been whitelisted: Transmission, Deluge, qBitTorrent, KTorrent.
-Configuration files and
+The following BitTorrent clients have been whitelisted: Transmission, Deluge, qBitTorrent, KTorrent.
-~/Downloads directory are real, everything else is placed on a temporary filesystem and discarded when the sandboxed is closed.
-Please configure your client to put downloaded files in ~/Download directory.
-The plan is to have all bittorrent clients whitelisted in the next release.**
+Configuration files and ~/Downloads directory are real, everything else is placed on a temporary filesystem and discarded when the sandboxed is closed. **Please configure your client to put downloaded files in ~/Downloads directory.**  The plan is to have all bittorrent clients whitelisted in the next release.

 ## New profiles